Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Main Result

 \subsection{Related papers}

-In Ref. \cite{tavakoli2021correlations}, a finite gap was identified that revealed a certain type of inequivalence between the entanglement-assisted (EA) bit value and the hyperbit value, primarily due to the constraints of the PW protocol.
-Our findings, however, suggest that even if the most general strategy of Eq. \eqref{eq:g} is constructed, under the assumption of the inaccessibility of Bob's in Alice's lab (Bob does not know the expectation value $z$), the equivalence is confined only in the $\mathcal{D}$ region, as in PW protocol (see Fig. \ref{fig:marcinregion}).
-In addition to that, if one studies only the violation of an inequality based on linear functional, such an the witness adopted in \cite{tavakoli2021correlations} one can only witness the discrepancy between the Quantum Theory and the Hyperbit Theory without any explanation of why the equivalence cannot be achieved, and without explaining what is the assumption that implies such a \textit{no go} result.
-Indeed, in our analysis we identify the no go result in Eq. \eqref{eq:equivalenceQH_2} and the trivial equivalence of Eq. \eqref{eq:equivalenceQH_3} when the communication is trivial.

 In Ref.~\cite{tavakoli2021correlations}, a finite gap was identified that exposed a specific type of inequivalence between the entanglement-assisted (EA) bit value and the hyperbit value, primarily due to the constraints of the PW protocol.
-Our results, however, suggest that even when the most general strategy of Eq.~\eqref{eq:g} is employed, under the assumption that Bob cannot access Alice's lab (i.e., Bob does not know the expectation value \(z\)), the equivalence is limited to the \(\mathcal{D}\) region, as observed in the PW protocol (see Fig.~\ref{fig:marcinregion}).

-Moreover, if the focus is solely on the violation of an inequality based on the upper bound of a linear functional, such as the witness used in \cite{tavakoli2021correlations}, one can only observe the discrepancy between Quantum Theory and Hyperbit Theory without understanding why the equivalence cannot be achieved or the underlying assumption that leads to such a \textit{no go} result.
-In our analysis, we pinpoint the no go result in Eq.~\eqref{eq:equivalenceQH_2} and the equivalence of Eq.~\eqref{eq:equivalenceQH_3} in cases where the communication is trivial.
-Both these latter two equations are more informative than Eq. \eqref{eq:equivalenceQH} for $r=A$.
+This means that only a counterexample was found that disproves the equivalence $\mathcal{Q}\simeq\mathcal{H}$ without any explanation at the level of the interpretation.
+Our results, however, suggest that even when the most general strategy of Eq.~\eqref{eq:g} is employed, under the assumption that Bob cannot access Alice's laboratory (i.e., Bob does not know the expectation value \(z\)), the equivalence is limited to the \(\mathcal{D}\) region, as observed in the PW protocol (see Fig.~\ref{fig:marcinregion}).
+If the focus is solely on the violation of an inequality based on the upper bound of a linear functional, such as the witness used in \cite{tavakoli2021correlations}, one can only observe the discrepancy between quantum theory and hyperbit theory without understanding why the equivalence cannot be achieved or the underlying assumption that leads to such a \textit{no go} result.
+In our analysis, we pinpoint the no go result in diagram~\eqref{eq:equivalenceQH_2} and the equivalence of diagram~\eqref{eq:equivalenceQH_3} in cases where the communication is trivial.
+Both these diagrams are more informative than diagram \eqref{eq:equivalenceQH}.